-By Shea Roesel, Clinical Research Coordinator I, Volunteer for Health at Washington University School of Medicine
+Written by Shea Roesel, clinical research coordinator I at Volunteer for Health at the School of Medicine

 As a clinical research coordinator with the Volunteer for Health (VFH) office at Washington University School of Medicine over the past 15 years, I have noticed that each participant’s situation is distinctive and the motivation to participate in a clinical trial and what they perceive as benefit from participating may stem from a variety of personal, family or health related reasons.